Ottermad/ottermad.github.io/_posts/2023-09-18-QC-Course-Basic-QM.md

 a phase.

-As we'll see in a future post, the phase difference between the coffients actually can be detected.
+As we'll see in a future post, the phase difference between the coefficients actually can be detected.
 This means:

 $$a\ket{H} + e^{it}b\ket{T}$$